iw4p/OpenConnect-Cisco-AnyConnect-VPN-Server-OneKey-ocserv/README.md

 # OpenConnect-VPN-Server
-Buggy script for configuring OpenConnect Server easily and automaticly.
+Buggy script for configuring AnyConnect Server easily and automatically.

+## Installation

 Get the script on your server
 ```bash